RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 Two categories of values are supported: primitives and collections.

 ### 2.1.
 Type Labels
-Type labels can placed before any value, providing information on how to deserialize it.
+Type labels can placed before any value (both primitives and collections, including collections elements), providing information on how to deserialize it.
 They are written as a type name between `()` parentheses.

 The top-level value is always required to have a type label, unless it is `null`.
 Type labels may not be followed by another type label, they must be followed by a value of some kind.